artkpv/dotnetconcurrency/article/readme.md

 -- `ReaderWriterLockSlim`.
 How?
 Ones computes, others checks results.
 -- `Barrier`.
 Make all philosophers stop at %100 or smth.
 # Based on messages
-- Many semaphors
+- Many semaphors?
 - BlockingCollection<T> (producer / consumer) and thread local storage
-- Actors model (Orleans and Akka.Net)
+- Mention only - actors model (Orleans and Akka.Net)
+# Transactional model
+- (see art of multiproc. programming)
 # ?
 Comparing all solutions